Struggling to get interviews?

-When changing careers, you want a resume format that highlights your transferable skills while downplaying your lack of experience in your new industry.
+When changing careers, you want a resume format that highlights your transferable skills, not one that relies on your work history.

 Here’s what a functional resume for a career change candidate looks like: